Accessibility for

 Tanged Art Gallery sign.

-Tangled Art + Disability (TAD) is redefining how the world experiences art and those who create it.
+Tangled Art + Disability is redefining how the world experiences art and those who create it.
 TAD is a not-for-profit art + disability organization dedicated to connecting professional and emerging artists, the arts community and a diverse public through creative passion and artistic excellence.
-The mandate is to support Deaf, Mad, and disability-identified artists, to cultivate Deaf, Mad and disability arts in Canada, and to enhance access to the arts for artists and audiences of all abilities (Tangled Art + Disability, 2018).

 Tangled Art + Disability is committed to cultivating inclusion and accessibility in the Canadian arts ecology and leads by example in terms of accessible arts programming.
-Tangled acknowledges the need for both knowledge & resources to support accessible programming (Tangled Art + Disability, 2018).
+Tangled acknowledges the need for both knowledge & resources to support accessible programming and is dedicated to connecting professional and emerging artists, the arts community, and a diverse public through creative passion and artistic excellence.
+The mission is to support Disabled, d/Deaf, chronically ill, neurodiverse, k/crip, Mad, sick & spoonie artists; to cultivate Disability Arts in Canada; and to increase opportunities for everyone to participate in the arts by:

 TAD policies and practices are informed by:

-• a role as a catalyst for cultivating disability art, Deaf and Mad arts, and inclusion in the arts.
+• A role as a catalyst for cultivating disability art, d/Deaf and Mad arts, and inclusion in the arts.

 Tangled Art + Disability recognizes that accessibility practices are always changing and shifting by the knowledge and experience of how inclusion is modeled in our communities.
-TAD understands that for its goals toward equity and inclusion to be reached, it is necessary to evaluate its policies and practices on an ongoing basis (Tangled Art + Disability, 2018).
+Tangled understands that for its goals toward equity and inclusion to be reached, it is necessary to evaluate its policies and practices on an ongoing basis (Tangled Art + Disability, 2024).